Looking for a place where you can experience the best of Alaska all in one spot? Homer should be at the top of your list!

 Best Time to Visit

-Just as most destinations in Alaska, the most popular time to visit Homer is in the summer season, between June and early September.
+Just like most destinations in Alaska, the most popular time to visit Homer is in the summer season, between June and early September.
 That’s when all businesses are open and you can experience the widest array of outdoor activities.

 Furthermore, summer in Homer means endless daylight, wildflowers, peonies, and lots of wildlife sighting opportunities.
 The extended daylight gives you more time to explore and enjoy the outdoors.